edgexfoundry/edgex-docs/docs_src/microservices/application/AdvancedTopics.md

 ### Built-in Application Service Metrics

-!!! edgey "EdgeX 2.2"
+!!! edgey "EdgeX 2.3"
-    Built-in Application Service Metrics are new for EdgeX 2.2
+    Additional built-in Application Service Metrics have been added for EdgeX  2.3

-All application services now have a limited set of built in metrics.
-More may be added in future releases.

-The current built-in metrics are:
+All application services have the following built-in metrics:

 - `MessagesReceived` - This is a **counter** metric that counts the number of messages received by the application service.
+Includes invalid messages.

+- `InvalidMessagesReceived ` - **(NEW)** This is a **counter** metric that counts the number of invalid messages received by the application service.

+- `HttpExportSize  ` - **(NEW)** This is a **histogram** metric that collects the size of data exported via the built-in [HTTP Export pipeline function](../BuiltIn/#http-export).
+The metric data is not currently tagged due to breaking changes required to tag the data with the destination endpoint.
+This will be addressed in a future EdgeX 3.0 release.

+- `MqttExportSize  ` - **(NEW)** This is a **histogram** metric that collects the size of data exported via the built-in [MQTT Export pipeline function](../BuiltIn/#mqtt-export).
+The metric data is tagged with the specific broker address and topic.

 - `PipelineMessagesProcessed` - This is a **counter** metric that counts the number of messages processed by the individual function pipelines defined by the application service.
+The metric data is tagged with the specific function pipeline ID the count is for.

+- `PipelineProcessingErrors ` - **(NEW)** This is a **counter** metric that counts the number of errors returned by the individual function pipelines defined by the application service.
 The metric data is tagged with the specific function pipeline ID the count is for.

 - `PipelineMessageProcessingTime` - This is a **timer** metric that tracks the amount of time taken to process messages by the individual function pipelines defined by the application service.
 The metric data is tagged with the specific function pipeline ID the timer is for.